Applications

 QCan you please advise whether a child needs animal ethics approval for a project for the Science Fair that involves shellfish?

-ANo, shellfish do not need approval.
-However, we are aware that at least one science fair appears to consider all animal projects need to go before an ethics committee as a prerequisite for entry.
+AYes, whilst shellfish do not need approval.
+Science fair require that all animal projects need to go before an ethics committee as a prerequisite for entry.
 In these cases, if students complete an application form, we ‘sanction’ them and provide the students with “approval not required” certification.

 QI would like to do a science experiment involving butterfly eggs.
 Do I need Ethics Approval?